Parma Antique Fair

-Bologna airport has direct links with London, three times a day with BA plus Easyjet and Ryanair.
+Bologna airport has direct links with London, up to three times a day with BA plus Easyjet and Ryanair.

 Second best would be Milano Linate, or, if you really must Milano Malpensa.
 The latter being a couple of hours drive to Parma.